 We can be sued by other therapists.
-Even friends could file a civil suit against us for incorrectly believing our conversations with them constitute psychotherapy.
+Even friends could file a civil suit against us for incorrectly believing our conversations with them were psychotherapy.

 Some professional entities and state licensing boards require we carry malpractice insurance.
 Most if not all, third party payers (HMO’s, Medicaid and other federal government programs, numerous others) require we provide proof of malpractice insurance every few years.